Solar Calendar

 So for people in the southern hemisphere, changes in the Sun-Earth distance may be a logical explanation for why it’s warmer in summer than in winter.
 But the logic completely fails for those of us in the northern hemisphere.

-That means our assumption that “seasons are caused by how close the Earth is to the Sun at different times of year” must be flat wrong!
+That means our assumption that “seasons are caused by how close the Earth is to the Sun at different times of year” must be dead wrong!
 It’s not even the best reason for the southern hemisphere.

 So what are the real reasons for the seasons?